mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Allows you to give items to the given player when this item is right-clicked in the inventory if the bossBagNPC field has been set to a positive number.
 This ignores the CanRightClick and RightClick hooks.

+### public virtual void DrawHands(ref bool drawHands, ref bool drawArms)

+Allows you to determine whether the skin/shirt on the player's arms and hands are drawn when this body armor is worn.
+By default both flags will be false.
+Note that if drawHands is false, the arms will not be drawn either.
+Also note that this hook is only ever called through this item's associated equipment texture.

 ### public virtual void DrawHair(ref bool drawHair, ref bool drawAltHair)

 Allows you to determine whether the player's hair or alt (hat) hair draws when this head armor is worn.
 By default both flags will be false.
 Note that this hook is only ever called through this item's associated equipment texture.